There’s a Holiday for That: Wacky Holidays to Celebrate Every Day of the Year

 Ride Like the Wind Day (Aug 23)

-I love these random holidays though.
-Why shouldn’t we celebrate Siblings Day, Best Friends Day, National Juggling Day or Something on a Stick Day?
+And really, why shouldn’t we celebrate Siblings Day, Best Friends Day, National Juggling Day or Something on a Stick Day?
 Life is short, a little terrifying at times, and filled with reasons to be sad or angry or confused.
 They are important reasons too, and we should talk about them.
 But we should also take every last chance to celebrate that we can.

 With confetti, ice cream cake, and lots of love,